Policy recommendations for download (pdf, October 2019)

 Recommendations in short

 The existing Ecodesign and energy label regulations have entered into force in January 2013.
-Since then, a large part of the split air conditioners on the market are in the best class A+++ and the first A++ mobile air conditioners have appeared on the market.
+Since then, a large part of the split air conditioners on the market are in the best class A+++.

 Key policy recommendations